 Send a message via our Contact Form today.

-It is a detailed discussion with the individual regarding health, treatment/medical input, symptoms etc. using standardised questionnaires, such as anxiety (GAD7) and depression (PHQ9).
+It is a detailed discussion with the individual regarding health, treatment/medical input, symptoms, etc., using standardised questionnaires, such as anxiety (GAD7) and depression (PHQ9).
 Suicide/Self-harm Risk Assessments are also conducted, as necessary.
-Any other ongoing medical issues, such as physical issues are also discussed.
-Screening tools for other diagnoses, such as PTSD, ADHD, Autism, Dyslexia and Sensory needs may also be conducted, as appropriate to health and workplace adjustment considerations.
+Any other ongoing medical issues, such as physical issues, are also discussed.
+Screening tools for other diagnoses, such as ADHD, Autism, Dyslexia, Dyspraxia and Sensory needs, may also be conducted as appropriate to health and workplace adjustment considerations.

 The assessment and report will focus on answering the referrer’s specific questions, for example: